Electrical and Computer Engineering

 High school graduates planning to study engineering should complete three years of high school mathematics, including geometry, algebra, and trigonometry.
 In addition, courses in biology, English, computer programming, physics, and chemistry should be taken to assist in transitioning into an engineering program.
 If these high school courses are not completed, additional time may be required to complete the requirements for an engineering degree.

-Students are highly encouraged to take other courses related to engineering and technology such as mechanical drafting, computer-aided design, or Project Lead the Way courses, and/or participate in FIRST Robotics or other engineering-related clubs and activities, which help expose students to some of the concepts and practices that they will develop during their academic careers at California State University, Chico.
+Students are highly encouraged to take other courses related to engineering and technology such as mechanical drafting, computer-aided design, Project Lead the Way courses, and/or participate in FIRST Robotics or other engineering-related clubs and activities, which help expose students to some of the concepts and practices that they will develop during their academic careers at California State University, Chico.

 Experience

 FE (EIT) Examination.
-Senior engineering students are encouraged to take the National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals of Engineering (Engineer-In-Training) exam, which is the first of two exams required to become a licensed Professional Engineer (P.E.).
+Senior engineering students are encouraged to take the National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals of Engineering (Engineer-In-Training) exam, which is the first of two exams required to become a licensed Professional Engineer (PE).

 Student organizations.
 Several engineering professional societies have student chapters on campus.
 Student organizations sponsor guest speakers, social events, field trips, community service events, and organize teams to compete at regional and national engineering student competitions.
 Student organizations also offer peer advising and tutoring.